appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/sso-providers-configuration/index.md

 <details>
   <summary>Step 4.1: Initiate SSO Login</summary>

-After completing the SSO configuration, it's essential to test and ensure everything is functioning correctly.
-The following steps outline the testing

 1. Open an incognito window in your browser to avoid any cached sessions interfering with the test.
 2. Navigate to the Appcircle login page and click the **Continue with SSO** button.
 3. Enter the SSO Alias you configured earlier and proceed.
 The alias is used to identify your organization's specific SSO setup.